SamG101-Developer/SPP-Primer-2/Writerside/topics/2-5-Identifiers.md

 | `__setattr__`/`__set__`                    | Superimpose `std::Rx`, override `attr_set(self, name: std::Str, value: std::Any) -> std::Void` |
 | `__delattr__`/`__delete__`                 | Superimpose `std::Rx`, override `attr_del(self, name: std::Str) -> std::Void`                  |
 | `__dir__`                                  | Has no use in S++                                                                              |

-## Identifier Scope

-S++ uses strict block scoping to contain identifiers and prevent the leaking of variables.
-This means that variables declared in a block are only accessible within that block, and not outside of it.
-This is to provide a clear and predictable scope for variables, and to prevent accidental variable shadowing.

-An identifier from an outer block can be accessed from an inner block, but an identifier from an inner block cannot be accessed from an outer block.
-See the section on [shadowing]() for more information on defining variables with the same name in an inner block.

-The lifetime of a variable is the lifetime of the block it was defined in.
-The lifetime of a variable can be extended by returning it out of a function, either as the variable itself, or by first moving it into the attribute of an object, and returning that object.
-Either way, the variable must be moved out of the function to extend its lifetime.
-This works because the variable is now part of the outer frame, and as such, its lifetime is extended to the lifetime of the outer frame.